 Create a database name and click ‘Next Step’ to continue …

 (Step 1: Enter A Database Name)

 Note: In the above screenshot example, the prefix “mywpsite_” is automatically assigned by the database creation wizard and “blog” is your database name.
 Your configuration will show a different username prefix based on your domain name.

-Copy the entire prefix_databasename string into a plain text file (i.e. mywpsite_blog in our example).
-You will need this during the WordPress installation process.
+Copy and paste the entire prefix_databasename string into a plain text file (i.e. mywpsite_blog in this example).
+You will need this later in the WordPress installation process.

 Step 2: Create A Database User